Car Insurance Calculator: Estimate Your Car Insurance Cost

 Property damage liability

 Property damage liability pays for damage to other people's property if you cause an accident.
-This includes crashing into another car or object.
+This includes crashing into another car or a structure, like a building or pole.

 Each state has its own requirement for property damage liability.
 The requirement typically ranges from $5,000 to $25,000.